Dow Chemical to take charge of up to $1.1 billion

 Dow owns 61 percent of the Dow Kokam joint venture and had originally hoped it would bolster the company’s sales in the renewable energy market.

-Dow Kokam was formed in 2009, the same year it won a $161 million grant as part of a $2.4 billion Obama administration program designed to build up the advanced battery industry in the United States, add green jobs and put one million plug-in hybrid and electric vehicles on American roads by 2015.
+In 2009, Dow Kokam received a $161 million grant as part of an $2.4 billion Obama administration program designed to build up an advanced battery industry in the United States.
+The program’s goal was to add green jobs and put one million plug-in hybrid and electric vehicles on American roads by 2015.

-In June 2010, U.S. Vice President Joe Biden attended the groundbreaking for the Midland plant.
-At the time, Dow Chemical Chief Executive Andrew Liveris said Dow Kokam was evidence of a “rebooting” of American manufacturing.
+Dow Chemical Chief Executive Andrew Liveris said at the time that Dow Kokam was evidence of a “rebooting” of manufacturing in the United States.
+U.S. Vice President Joe Biden attended a groundbreaking for the plant.

-In a proxy statement filed with regulators this year, Dow Chemical cited “progress with the Dow Kokam joint venture” as a major highlight in 2011.
+The plant was designed to build up to 600 million watt hours a year, making enough batteries for 30,000 pure electric vehicles equipped with a 20 kilowatt hour battery.

-Demand for hybrids and electric vehicles has been weaker than expected and analysts are skeptical that Obama’s goal can be reached by 2015.
-Excess supply has hurt lithium-ion battery makers, pushing two other grant recipients, A123 Systems Inc AONE.O and EnerDel, to file for bankruptcy protection.
+But over the last three years, demand for lithium-ion batteries has fallen short of expectations and analysts are skeptical that Obama’s goal can be reached by 2015.
+During the first nine months of the year, sales of plug-in cars totaled about 31,000.
+Two other recipients of the 2009 battery grants, A123 Systems Inc AONE.O and EnerDel, have filed for bankruptcy.

-Dow Kokam’s Midland plant was designed to make batteries for up to 30,000 pure electric vehicles equipped with 20 kilowatt hour batteries, according to fact sheets provided by the JV.

-But just under 8,000 electric vehicles were sold in the United States during the first nine months of 2012, auto research company Edmunds.com said.
-Plug-in hybrid sales over that same time have added up to just over 20,000.

-The 2009 battery development program supported the construction of 3.9 gigawatt hours of lithium-ion battery production capacity by 2013, or nearly 200,000 electric vehicles made with 20 kilowatt hour batteries, said Menahem Anderman, president of consulting firm Advanced Automotive Batteries.

 It was not immediately clear if the Dow Kokam plant is still under construction.
 Dow Chemical spokeswoman Rebecca Bentley said the plant is producing battery parts, but referred additional questions to a Dow Kokam spokesman, who did not immediately respond to a request for comment.